EliGurarie/marcher/README.md

 TO DO:

-- Add degrees of freedom to estimate shift output
-- Add
+- Add multi-year migration functions?